Fool-Proof 500 Rule Prime Rib

 • kosher salt and freshly ground black pepper, to taste

-How to make prime rib in the oven
+How to make 500 Rule Prime Rib in the oven

-Whatever you do, please do not skip the step of removing the rib roast from the refrigeration to rest for at least 2 hours before cooking it.
+Whatever you do, please do not skip the step of removing the rib roast from the refrigerator and letting it rest for at least 2 hours before cooking.

 Removing some of the chill from the roast and letting it rest is essential for the success of the closed-oven method for cooking prime rib in this recipe.